If you’re looking for how to make a monthly budget for beginners, this is the place for you.

 And by popular demand, now I’m sharing my monthly budget template with anyone who joins The Common Cents Club tribe!

 I’ll give you the exact budget spreadsheet I have used for years to crush our financial goals.
-Just sign up below and start taking control of your money today!
+Just sign up for the Resource Library and start taking control of your money today!

 If you’re ready to throw in the towel instead of using a spreadsheet, the only alternative I recommend for budgeting beginners is paper and pencil.

 Step 2.
 Write Down Your Monthly Net Income

 The second step to making a monthly budget is to identify how much money you earn each month, including income from full-time jobs, side hustles, and Social Security checks.
 Be sure to use the number you take home after taxes, Social Security, retirement contributions, etc. This amount your take-home is called your net income.

 Step 3.
 Create Spending Categories